Picturing Tolkien

-Picturing Tolkien: Essays on Peter Jackson's 'The Lord of the Rings' Film Trilogy is a 2011 collection of essays on Peter Jackson's 2001–2003 film representation of J. R. R. Tolkien's 1954–1955 fantasy, The Lord of the Rings.
+Picturing Tolkien: Essays on Peter Jackson's The Lord of the Rings Film Trilogy is a 2011 collection of essays on Peter Jackson's 2001–2003 film representation of J. R. R. Tolkien's 1954–1955 fantasy, The Lord of the Rings.
 It is edited by Janice M. Bogstad and Philip E. Kaveny.

 The book contains analyses by scholars of film and of literature of Peter Jackson's interpretation of The Lord of the Rings from multiple points of view.
 Reviewers, noting that the decade elapsed since the films appeared gave the authors some perspective on the films after the initial heated debate, found the collection interesting, measured, and worthwhile both for scholars and for Tolkien fans.

 Context

-J. R. R. Tolkien (1892–1973) was an English Roman Catholic writer, poet, philologist, and academic, best known as the author of the high fantasy works The Hobbit and The Lord of the Rings.

-Tolkien's book The Lord of the Rings was published in 1954–1955; it was awarded the International Fantasy Award in 1957.
-The publication of the Ace Books and Ballantine paperbacks in the United States helped it to become immensely popular with a new generation in the 1960s.
-It has remained so ever since, judged by both sales and reader surveys.
-The literary establishment was largely hostile to the book, attacking it in numerous reviews.

-Peter Jackson's film series was released as three films between 2001 and 2003.
-The budget was $281 million, and together the three films grossed over $2.9 billion worldwide.
-The series runs for 9 hours, 18 minutes in the "theatrical" or cinema version, and 11 hours, 26 minutes in the extended version released on DVD.
+Picturing Tolkien analyses Peter Jackson's film adaptation of J. R. R. Tolkien's fantasy book The Lord of the Rings.
+Tolkien was a Roman Catholic writer and philologist.
+Peter Jackson's successful film adaptation consists of 3 films.
 Although long for a film trilogy, this was short compared to Tolkien's work, presenting the films' makers with a major challenge of abridgement, compression, and transformation for the production of the series.
-Both scholars and fans were deeply divided on how well the films manage to represent the spirit of the book, from feeling that it had been lost, to granting that some elements were lost but others suitably substituted, to seeing the films as a remarkable cinematic tribute to Tolkien.
+Scholars and fans were divided on how well the films manage to represent the spirit of the book, from feeling that it had been lost, to granting that some elements were lost but others suitably substituted, to seeing the films as a remarkable cinematic tribute to Tolkien.